NOTE: We use eBay to provide references to live prices of comic books. Clicking a text link or image marked ‘Check live prices’ will take you to eBay.

 This book is almost as scarce as Incredible Hulk #1, which turns up 3-4 times per year in bigger collections.

-There is no good reason to tip this for a big increase.
+There is no good reason to tip Journey into Mystery 83 for a big increase.
 It's really a long-term hold kind of investment.
 Keep it forever.

 Some recent sales: